 Since a lot of people visit Sigiriya from Dambulla, I thought I’d also select a few good places to stay in Dambulla:

 - Dambulla Rock Arch is a nice hotel close to the center of Dambulla.
 All rooms have a balcony.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Jetwing Lake is a fantastic luxury resort a bit outside Dambulla, where you’ll be fully pampered.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Bed Station Hostel is an extremely budget friendly version.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to get to Sigiriya